jrodolfo/wordfrequency/README.md

 ## To do

-1) Implement the feature "number of words per term"
+1) Add unit tests
+2) Add instructions to run the app from command line